Foot Odor and Smelly Feet

 It’s also very helpful to alternate the shoes you wear from day to day.
 This allows each pair to fully dry out from the sweat and moisture that remain after a long day of wearing your shoes.
 If your shoes have removable inner soles, taking them out and allowing them to air-dry more thoroughly can help prevent moisture accumulation.

 When the insides of your shoes are damp, they allow bacteria to grow on your feet more often.
 Sometimes, using an antifungal foot spray on the insides of your shoes or even an unscented Lysol brand air freshener will help to kill any bacteria that are surviving on the insides of your shoes and their inner soles.
 Be sure to allow these to thoroughly dry after spraying before putting them back on.

 Wearing open-toe shoes and sandals during hot and humid weather and going barefoot indoors when it’s appropriate allows your feet to stay dry and helps to control the development of foot odor.

 Chelsea Foot and Ankle?

 - Prescription antiperspirants.
 Your podiatrist may prescribe an antiperspirant with aluminum chloride (Drysol, Xerac Ac).
-It’s usually applied to the affected skin before you go to bed and then you wash the product off first thing in the morning when you get up, taking care to not get any of it in your eyes as this product can cause significant skin and eye irritation.
-If your skin becomes irritated, tell your podiatrist as a hydrocortisone cream might help.
+It’s usually applied to the affected skin before you go to bed.
+You wash the product off first thing in the morning when you get up, taking care not to get any of it in your eyes as this product can cause significant skin and eye irritation.
+If your skin becomes irritated, tell your podiatrist, as a hydrocortisone cream might help.